alexdevero/alex-devero-blog/__drafts__/draft--getting-started-javascript-classes.md

 // 'Tobias'
 ```

-## Conclusion: How to get started with JavaScript classes
+## Conclusion: A quick guide to get started with JavaScript classes

 JavaScript classes are interesting feature that offers a new way of creating objects and working with prototypes and prototypal inheritance.
 I hope that this short and quick guide helped you understand at least the basics so you can get started with JavaScript classes.